coinspark/sparkbit/README.md

 ### Contributing

-If you would like to contribute please feel free to get in touch using [simon@coinsciences.com](mailto:simon@coinsciences.com).
+If you would like to contribute please feel free to get in touch using [this contact form](http://coinspark.org/contact-us/) or the usual Github tools.
 We are particularly looking for developers with the following skills to contribute:

 * Experienced Java programmers